by Mog,Justin M — last modified Dec 16, 2014 04:37 PM

 - Set thermostats moderately (<70°F winter / >75°F summer) & adjust 10°F when vacating a room.

-- Replace incandescent light bulbs with more efficient compact fluorescent lamps (CFL).
+- Replace wasteful halogen or incandescent light bulbs with more efficient LED or compact fluorescent lamps (CFLs).

 - Stop wasting money on bottled water!
 Refill your bottle for free with Louisville's award-winning tap water instead of trashing the planet.